anvi-reorient-genomes

 2. Determine reference orientation.
 The program uses one of three strategies to orient the reference genome:

 • DnaA-based orientation (if --use-dnaa-for-reference-orientation is set): Calls genes with prodigal, searches for the DnaA gene using hmmsearch with the Bac_DnaA_C HMM profile, and rotates the reference to start at the DnaA gene position.
 This provides biologically meaningful orientation for bacterial genomes.
+This strategy takes precedence over the two below, and applies to a user-specified reference just as much as to an auto-selected one.

 • De novo optimal position (if reference is auto-selected without DnaA flag): Aligns each genome to the reference using minimap2 with --secondary=yes -N 100 -p 0.5 to capture all possible good alignments (not just the best one).
 Builds a coverage map using 1,000 bp bins showing which positions are covered by alignments from each genome.
 Identifies the position with maximum coverage across all genomes (stopping early if it finds 100% coverage).
 The reference is then rotated to start at this optimal position, ensuring all genomes will start at a conserved region that is genuinely shared across the dataset.